jeets15/Elman-Network/README.txt

 intro 2000
-cinvince reader of topic, presenting research question.
+convince reader of topic, presenting research question.

 create diagram of hidden unit when